MilesOfRoses/my-jekyll/_posts/design/2017-01-06-paper-cutout-texture.md

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/32137633416/in/album-72157676949094332/" title="26 - enable 3d layers"><img src="https://c1.staticflickr.com/1/600/32137633416_7e736e689c_m.jpg" width="240" height="142" alt="26 - enable 3d layers"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 	<p>You'll notice that we have a new layer called "Camera 1".
 This is what we'll use to control the point of view.
 However, the camera's position controls aren't very easy to control.
 So we'll make a new null object and parent the camera to that null object. that way, whenever we move the null's position, the camera's position will match it as well.
 Click Layer > New > Null Object and name it cam-control.
 Check the 3D cube icon for cam-control as well to make it a 3D layer.
-You can parent the camera to the Cam-Control by clicking the camera's "pick whip" icon, which looks like a little spiral, and draging it to the cam-control layer.</p>
+You can parent the camera to the Cam-Control by clicking the camera's "pick whip" icon, which looks like a little spiral, and dragging it to the cam-control layer.</p>

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/31800743370/in/album-72157676949094332/" title="27 - parent camera to cam control"><img src="https://c3.staticflickr.com/1/753/31800743370_6e96a0dfa5_m.jpg" width="240" height="79" alt="27 - parent camera to cam control"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

 	<p>Now we can control the camera's position by changing the position of the cam-control layer!
 But before we do that, let's set our Z positions on all of our layers.
-Up until now, we've only been moving in the X and Y dimentions, but now that we're working in 3D we have a whole extra dimention to work with!
+Up until now, we've only been moving in the X and Y dimensions, but now that we're working in 3D we have a whole extra dimension to work with!
 We'll start by pushing the sky's Z position waaaay back to 3000 so that it's far back in the background.
 After pushing it so far back, we'll also need to scale it up to 183 so that it covers the entire viewport.</p>

 	<a data-flickr-embed="true" data-header="true"  href="https://www.flickr.com/photos/146669889@N04/32137629976/in/album-72157676949094332/" title="28 - push sky position back"><img src="https://c1.staticflickr.com/1/442/32137629976_cb8b3d97d2_m.jpg" width="240" height="79" alt="28 - push sky position back"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>